Sign in with Microsoft

 An image of a user clicking the split button.

-The audio and video will be split like this example.
+The audio and video will be split.

 Cutting multiple clips at the same time

 To split multiple clips at once, highlight all of the clips on the timeline that you want to split.
 To do this, drag your cursor over all of the clips or hold down the shift button on your keyboard and click each clip.
-You can also click Command-A or Control-A on your keyboard.
+You can also select Command-A or Control-A on your keyboard.

 An image of a user clicking on all of the assets on the timeline.